-Meet in Tyninghame Beach Car Park on Lime Tree Walk, Dunbar, EH42 1XP
+Meet : Tyninghame Beach Car Park on Lime Tree Walk, EH42 1XP Dunbar

-There is a £5 discount for each workshop, if you book for more than one Wild Making Workshop per person in 2020
+There is a £5 discount on each workshop, if you book for more than one Wild Making Workshop per person in 2020.

 This is one of a series of Wild Making Workshops run by Jenny (Damoon) Smith at Tyninghame Beach and Woods in 2020.
-The workshops often fall close to a significant time in the natural calendar and are designed to provide a re-wilding, creative experience, that draws on and connects us more deeply to to the natural world.
+The workshops fall close to a significant time in the natural calendar and are designed to provide a re-wilding, creative experience, that draws on and connects us more deeply to ourselves and the natural world.